 Day 1 - Arrival in Rapid City, South Dakota, gateway to the Black Hills.
 Accessible transfer to hotel.
 Get acquainted dinner.
+Stay 7 nights.

-Day 2 -To Mount Rushmore, which stands as a powerful symbol of America's heritage.
+Day 2 - To Mount Rushmore, which stands as a powerful symbol of America's heritage.
 Later, it's on to Crazy Horse Memorial, where a massive sculpture of the great Sioux Indian Chief is being carved astride his horse which, when completed, will be the largest statue in the world!

 Day 3 - We're off to Badlands National Park, a region of savage erosion, where 35 million years of wind and water have created strange and beautiful spires, buttes and canyons.
 This is part of the country where "Dances With Wolves" was filmed.

 Day 4 - Explore Custer State Park, in spectacular terrain populated by an abundance of wildlife, including one of the largest buffalo herds in the world.
 Visit Reptile Garden, AAA "GEM" rated and listed as a top 10 roadside attraction in the nation by USA Today.
 It has the world's largest reptile collection, along with tropical orchids in an indoor jungle, giant tortoises and birds of prey, and great shows.